Anglican Catholic Church: Doctrine

 In addition to the dogmatic theology expressed in the Affirmation of St. Louis, the ACC expressly follows classical Anglo-Catholic theology.
 The Apostles' Creed, the Nicene Creed (with the restoration of the word "Holy") and the Athanasian Creed are accepted as binding expressions of Christian dogma.
 The filioque is recognized as a later addition, open to non-orthodox interpretation, and an obstacle between the ACC and the Eastern Orthodox.
-The Virgin Birth and the title of Theotokos as expressed at the Council of Ephesus are considered biblically-founded dogmas.
+The Virgin Birth and the title of Theotokos as expressed at the Council of Ephesus are considered biblically founded dogmas.
 Other Marian beliefs, such as Perpetual Virginity, the New Eve, the Assumption, and the Immaculate Conception are considered to be widely held theological views consistent with the faith and are liturgically celebrated.
 The term "mediatrix of all graces" is rejected as novel and open to misinterpretation, though the intercession of Mary and the practice of Marian devotions is affirmed.
 The prayers of the saints in heaven to assist the faithful on earth is affirmed, as well as the practice of requesting those prayers from the saints.
 Purgatory as a particular state or place is considered speculative, though prayers for the dead are allowed as efficacious.
 The Eucharist is understood as a sacrifice, re-presenting Christ's death, in which Christ is truly present and gives grace.
 Good deeds are not considered to earn salvation, but are instead "a natural response to God's free and unelicited gift of grace to man in Christ."
 God gives grace freely, with which God's people are called to cooperate by a godly, righteous, and sober life.
-The XXXIX Articles are not considered to have normative, independent authority on matters of doctrine or practice.
+The XXXIX Articles are not considered to have normative, independent authority on matters of doctrine or practice, but are believed to be in line with Catholic and Apostolic doctrine when rightly interpreted.